Housing & Homelessness

 - You can’t afford to stay where you are

-We are available Monday to Friday 10am to 5pm to anyone aged 13-25.
+Our drop in is available for anyone aged 13-25 who would like help with their housing.
 Our experienced staff and volunteers provide information, guidance and support.
 They will assess your current housing situation and explore your housing options with you.
 They can also make referrals to ZAP’s specialist support services described below and other agencies that are best suited to meet your needs.

 If you are homeless with nowhere safe to stay please come along to our drop-in as early as you can.
 This will give your worker time to help you find somewhere to stay and may prevent you from sleeping rough

 Mediation is a structured process where people sort out their differences with the support of a trained mediator from the Zone.
 Mediation is voluntary, confidential and led by you.